SujonHossain1/SujonHossain1/README.md

-### I would like to introduce myself as a Self-Learner 🎓 `MERN Stack Developer` 💻 💻 💻
+### I would like to introduce myself as a Self-Learner 🎓 `Software Engineer Student` 💻 💻 💻

 Hey There,👋 I am <a href="https://sujonbd.netlify.app/" target="_blank">Sujon Hossain </a> .
-A self-motivated and enthusiastic web developer with a deep interest in JavaScript.
-I want to work Software industry with modern web technologies of different local & multinational Software/ IT agencies of Bangladesh.
+A self-motivated and enthusiastic Software developer with a deep interest in JavaScript.
+I want to work in Software industry with modern web technologies of different local & multinational Software/ IT agencies of Bangladesh.
 I enjoy learning anything myself 😌 And I love to **`share my small bits of knowledge`** with the people to acquire the big one.
 I wish to be an own working employee and fly all over the world. 🚀   **`Having an open discussion on any tech topic with a cup of coffee`** ☕ is my all-time favorite wanna have a discussion with me?
 Let's Connect!! 🚀 🚀

  <p align="center">
   <a href="https://github.com/SujonHossain1?tab=followers">